 Polar Bear Week coincides with the fall polar bear migration to Churchill, Manitoba, where polar bears gather to wait for freeze-up on Hudson Bay so they can return to hunting seals.
 During Polar Bear Week, we focus on the importance of sea ice to polar bears—and why we must take action on climate change to ensure their survival.

-Sunday, November 4: Start the week by tuning in to the live Polar Bear Cam—watch the polar bear migration and get tundrified.
+Sunday, November 3: Start the week by tuning in to the live Polar Bear Cam—watch the polar bear migration and get tundrified.
 Then immerse yourself in the polar bear’s world through a special Augmented Reality experience.
 Created for Polar Bear Week 2019, it’s aligned with U.N.
 Sustainable Development Goals.
-Also check out this week's Tundra Connections webcasts and live chats.
+Also check out this week's Tundra Connections broadcasts.
 Learn about polar bears and ask questions!